Version: Unity 6 (6000.0)

 An example of baked fake caustics achieved using baked light cookies.

-Cookies are an efficient way of simulating complex lighting effects with minimal or no runtime performance impact.
+Cookies are an efficient way of simulating complex lighting effects with minimal runtime performance impact.
 Effects you can simulate with cookies include caustics, soft shadows, and light shapes.

-Spot lights with cookies can be extremely effective for creating the effect of light coming in from a window.
+Spot lights with cookies can create the effect of light coming in from a window.

 If you create a Texture that contains an alpha channel and assign it to the Cookie variable of the light, the cookie is projected from the light.
 The cookie’s alpha mask modulates the light’s brightness, creating light and dark spots on surfaces.
 This is a great way to add complexity or atmosphere to a sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info